openmc-dev/openmc/docs/source/methods/cross_sections.rst

 The above method is the same as is typically done with most deterministic methods.
-Note that this method is less accurate than using the scattering multiplication weight adjustment since simply reducing the absorption cross section does not include any information about the outgoing energy of the neutrons produced in these reactions.
+Note that this method is less accurate than using the scattering multiplication weight adjustment since simply reducing the absorption cross section does not include any information about the outgoing energy of the particles produced in these reactions.

-All of the data discussed in this section can be provided to the code independent of the neutron's direction of motion (i.e., isotropic), or the data can be provided as a tabular distribution of the polar and azimuthal neutron direction angles.
+All of the data discussed in this section can be provided to the code independent of the particle's direction of motion (i.e., isotropic), or the data can be provided as a tabular distribution of the polar and azimuthal particle direction angles.
 The isotropic representation is the most commonly used, however inaccuracies are to be expected especially near material interfaces where a material has a very large cross sections relative to the other material